BPS operators in $\mathcal{N}=4$ $SO(N)$ super Yang-Mills theory: plethysms, dominoes and words: Construction and counting of quarter-BPS operators

 To find a basis of gauge-invariant operators we want to find a basis for $\mathcal{A}^{SO}_{n,m}$.
 Since this is isomorphic to $\mathcal{F}_{n,m}$, we can equivalently find a basis for the function space.

-Given an arbitrary function $f$ on the group, we can project it to $\mathcal{F}_{n,m}$ by averaging over the double coset.

-Note this mapping from an arbitrary function to an (anti-)invariant one is surjective since if $f$ is already (anti-)invariant, we have $\bar{f} = f$.
+Given an arbitrary function $f$ on the group, we can project it to $\mathcal{F}_{n,m}$ by averaging over the double coset, just as we did in \eqref{averaging beta}.
+This mapping from an arbitrary function to an (anti-)invariant one is surjective since if $f$ is already (anti-)invariant, we have $\bar{f} = f$.
 Thus we can produce a spanning set for $\mathcal{F}_{n,m}$ by averaging a basis of ordinary functions.

 An obvious choice for a basis would be the functions $ \left\{ f_\sigma : \sigma \in S_{2n+2m} \right\}$, where $f_\sigma$ evaluates to $1$ on $\sigma$ and $0$ on any other permutation.
 These would lead to the basis of multi-traces that we already considered at the end of section \ref{section: mesonic = multi-trace}.
 Since we want an exactly orthogonal basis for the $\mathcal{F}_{n,m}$, we instead consider the matrix elements of the irreducible representations